Are German Shepherds protective? The German Shepherd breed has served almost every protective role, from guarding sheep to working with the police.

 One study ranked the German Shepherd, among other breeds, as more aggressive than the Labrador Retriever.

-And, yet another ranked the breed higher than average for stranger-directed aggression, but lower than average for stranger-directed fear, suggesting the aggression came from a different source.
+And, yet another ranked the breed higher than average for stranger-directed aggression, but lower than average for stranger-directed fear.
+This could suggest the aggression came from something other than fear.

-If dogs aren’t motivated by fear, they may be aggressive in an attempt to protect their owners, their things, or themselves from a perceived threat.
+If dogs aren’t motivated by fear, they may be aggressive as a way to protect their owners, their things, or themselves from a perceived threat.

 A Brief Look at the German Shepherd Temperament

 Of course, this isn’t the complete story.
-There’s a lot more to German Shepherds than a tendency to protect their families!
+Are German Shepherds protective all the time?
+No!
+There’s a lot more to these dogs than a tendency to protect their families!

 Well socialized German Shepherds will be friendly, loving, and playful.
-They will usually be affectionate with family members, energetic, and very intelligent.
+They will be affectionate with family, energetic, and very clever.

-Although they may never be as stranger-friendly as a Labrador, they will certainly not be outright aggressive to people they don’t know.
+Even though they may never be as stranger-friendly as a Labrador, they will not be outright aggressive to people they don’t know.

-GSDs form very strong bonds with their owners, which is partly what makes them such great candidates for police and military dogs.
+GSDs form very strong bonds with their owners.
+This is one thing that makes them such great choices for police and military dogs.

 The downside to this trait occurs when you’re keeping one as a family pet, and didn’t realise how much socialization they need as a puppy.